Oleg Mavromati: Biography

-The Film Union SUPERNOVA within which Mavromatti has been producing his movies was established by him and Sergej Salnikov in 1995.
-Other members until 2000 were Sergej Pahomov, Svetlana Baskova, Alexander Maslaev and others.
-Since 2000 SUPERNOVA productions have been made in Bulgaria and USA, together with artist Boryana Rossa.
+The Film Union SUPERNOVA, through which Mavromatti has been producing his films, was established by him and Sergej Salnikov in 1995.
+Until 2000, other individuals involved in the production company were Sergej Pahomov, Svetlana Baskova, Alexander Maslaev and others.
+Since 2000, SUPERNOVA productions films have been made in Bulgaria and the United States.
+He has collaborated with artist Boryana Rossa in his films.